mansi24bce11345-cloud/Case_Study/README.md

 ## Academic Integrity Note

-All scripts in this repository are original work written by Utkarsh Sharma, 24BCY10080.
+All scripts in this repository are original work written by Mansi Sharma, 24BCE11345.
 All comments and logic are the author's own.
 Scripts are designed to run on real Linux systems and demonstrate genuine understanding of shell scripting concepts as required by the Open Source Software course rubric.
 =======
-# Case_Study
->>>>>>> 02235f8babfb5dd58ae226792ee120c036b5935e